-Route and method of range, can receive intramuscular vaccination.
-A fine needle (equal to 23 gauge administration (continued) or finer calibre such as 25 gauge) should be used for the vaccination, followed by firm pressure applied to the site (without rubbing) for at least 2 minutes.
-The individual or carer should be informed about the risk of haematoma from the injection.
-Prevenar [®] 13 is a uniform white suspension which may sediment during storage.
-Vaxneuvance [®] is an opalescent suspension.
+PCV vaccine PGD v6.0 Valid from: 1 July 2025 Expiry: 31 May 2027 Page 11 of 19

+Route and method of administration

+For individuals with an unstable bleeding disorder (or where intramuscular injection is otherwise not considered suitable), vaccines normally given by the intramuscular route should be given by deep subcutaneous injection, in accordance with the recommendations in the Green Book Chapter 4.

+Prevenar®13 is a homogenous white suspension which may sediment during storage.
+Vaxneuvance® is an opalescent suspension.
 Shake the prefilled syringe well to uniformly distribute the suspension before administering the vaccine.

 The vaccine should be visually inspected for foreign particulate matter and other variation of expected appearance prior to preparation and administration.
 Should either occur, do not administer the vaccine and discard the syringe in accordance with local procedures.

+The vaccine SPC provides further guidance on preparation and administration.

+Dose and frequency of administration3

+Single 0.5ml dose per administration.

+1. Routine childhood immunisation schedule

-Further guidance on administration is available from the vaccine SPC .
-Dose and frequency of administration 3 Single 0.5ml dose per administration.
-1. Routine Childhood Immunisation Schedule Infants should be offered a 1+1 PCV schedule, that is: a single priming dose of PCV13 or PCV15 to be administered from 12 weeks of age, followed by a PCV13 or PCV15 booster dose to be administered at one year old, on or soon after their first birthday and before 2 years of age.
+Infants should be offered a 1+1 PCV schedule, that is:

+- a single priming dose of PCV13 or PCV15 to be administered from 16 weeks of age, followed by - a PCV13 or PCV15 booster dose to be administered at one year old, on or soon after their first birthday and before 2 years of age.

 Routine immunisation with PCV13 or PCV15 is not offered after the second birthday.

 2. Management of pneumococcal disease clusters and outbreaks in closed settings with high-risk individuals.

-A single dose of PCV13 or PCV15 may be administered to adults and children from 6 weeks of age, identified as requiring PCV13 or PCV15 immunisation in accordance with Guidelines for the public health management of clusters of severe pneumococcal disease in closed settings .
-Note: PPV23 would ordinarily be used in an outbreak with the exception of serotype 6A/6C disease, in individuals under 2 years of age, and where PPV23 is unavailable or otherwise inappropriate.
-PCV doses administered in response to an outbreak are considered additional to those offered during the routine immunisation schedule (see information below).
+A single dose of PCV13 or PCV15 may be administered to adults and children from 6 weeks of age, identified as requiring PCV13 or PCV15 immunisation in accordance with guidelines for the public health management of clusters of severe pneumococcal disease in closed settings.

+The preferred vaccine for use in an outbreak is PPV23 except for:

+- individuals under 2 years of age or

+- when the cause is serotype 6A or 6C or

+- where PPV23 is unavailable or otherwise inappropriate

+when PCV13 or PCV15 should be used.

+PCV doses administered in response to an outbreak are considered additional to those offered during the routine immunisation schedule when given before the age of 12 weeks (see information below).
 A dose of PCV13 or PCV15 is not required if a dose has been given in the last 12 months.

-Infants and children under the age of 2 exposed to a pneumococcal outbreak requiring pneumococcal vaccination Individuals aged 6 weeks and over but under 2 years of age recommended to receive a dose of PCV13 or PCV15 following a pneumococcal outbreak should receive such doses in addition to those offered in line with the national childhood immunisation schedule.
-In all circumstances, an 8 week interval between additional and scheduled doses is preferred, though if doing so risks delaying all other routine immunisations, then scheduled PCV13 or PCV15 doses can be given.
-Duration of treatment See Dose and frequency of administration section above
+Infants and children under the age of 2 exposed to a pneumococcal outbreak requiring pneumococcal vaccination

+Individuals aged 6 weeks and over but under 12 weeks of age recommended to receive a dose of PCV13 or PCV15 following a pneumococcal outbreak should receive such doses in addition to those offered in line with the national childhood immunisation schedule.
+Doses of PCV13 or PCV15 given before the age of 12 weeks should be repeated due to reduced immunogenicity in younger infants (see special considerations and additional information).

+In line with the principles outlined in managing pneumococcal disease in closed settings, health protection teams should ensure that infants and young children aged 12 weeks and under 2 years have been appropriately immunised in line with the routine childhood immunisation schedule.

+(continued over page)

+PCV vaccine PGD v6.0 Valid from: 1 July 2025 Expiry: 31 May 2027 Page 12 of 19

 3 Examples of severe immunocompromise include bone marrow transplant recipients, individuals with acute and chronic leukaemia, multiple myeloma or genetic disorders affecting the immune system (such as IRAK-4, NEMO).
-PCV vaccine PGD v5.00 Valid from: 28 February 2024 Expiry: 31 May 2026 Page 11 of 16